 - Evaluation and monitoring of learning and development.

 The policy needs to be effective for the whole organisation, not just the L&D professionals.
+It should also be reviewed regularly in line with organisation changes.

 Performance management and appraisal